All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Some exceptions exist.
 A small number of insurance plans, particularly employer-sponsored plans with broader pharmacy benefits, may cover certain compounded medications.
 Workers' compensation plans sometimes cover compounded preparations.
 And some state Medicaid programs have provisions for compounded medications under specific circumstances.

 Prior authorization challenges.
 Even when a plan might theoretically cover compounding, the prior authorization process can be difficult.
-Insurers may require documentation that the patient cannot use the commercially available version, that a specific compounded formulation is medically necessary, and that the compounding pharmacy meets certain criteria.
+Insurers may require documentation that the patient can't use the commercially available version, that a specific compounded formulation is medically necessary, and that the compounding pharmacy meets certain criteria.

 The reality for most patients: compounded GLP-1 medications are a cash-pay expense.
 But that's not necessarily bad news, because the cash price for compounded versions is often significantly lower than the retail price of brand-name GLP-1 medications without insurance.